NateEag/how-i-code/drafts/restful-apis.rst

 You can hook promise handlers to invalidate the cache in event of an error, too, and you can do that inside your request handler.

+## Nesting Resources

+If you want to support simpler general case nesting of resources than PostgREST, you need to define parent/child relationships, so the system can reason about relationships in terms of them.

+A simple way to establish a parent-child link is in your route setup - if it's useful to embed a child in its parent resource, then you define a route that fetches the child via the parent, and the engine can use that hierarchy to infer the relationship.

+you'd still have a standard /entities/$id route, of course.

+you can then use query parameters to express ideas like 'embed children' or 'recursively embed all descendants', like we wanted for BPIR.

+Path accesses would still work like they did in my proposed design from then.

+You would not cache compound responses, because that's a nightmare for invalidation.

+However, you could use URIs for cache keys server-side just like I proposed for client-side caching, so you could construct complex documents from the cache pretty simply by using route-based lookups, inferred from the hierarchical routes.

+In fact, you can probably just do straight HTTP queries against the identity routes for each descendant.
+If you have Varnish in front of all of those, you get automatic caching with very little extra effort.

+and of course you can use the promise-based cache population trick I came up with for fetching resources from the DB.
+Though really, if you have Varnish set up in front of it, you likely don't need the promise-based cache population idea server-side.

+this all falls down once you have to go distributed, but that's a problem I'll never have, because nothing I write will ever be that popular.